Congenital Aortic Stenosis Surgery for Children: Ross Procedure

 and other possible treatments.

-In most cases, the cause of the aortic valve problem is unknown.
+In most cases, the cause of the aortic valve problem is not known.
 Sometimes aortic

 stenosis is present with other types of heart defects as well.